Dessie Farrell: Coaching and management

 After retiring from county football in 2005, Farrell was appointed as lead coach for a Dublin Football Development Squad.

 He took his first coaching session in 2007.

 He became minor Football manager in 2011.
 After winning the Leinster championship, he led his team to an All-Ireland Minor Football Championship final in his first year where they lost narrowly to Tipperary in an eventful game.
 He later managed the Dublin minors to an All-Ireland MFC title, defeating Meath in the final at Croke Park in September 2012.
 He left his position as minor manager after that game and was ratified as under-21 team manager in November 2012.
 In farrell's second year in charge, Dublin won the 2014 All-Ireland Under-21 Football Championship, defeating Roscommon at O'Connor Park in Tullamore.
 Farrell later managed Dublin to a second victory in that competition, defeating Galway in the 2017 All-Ireland Under-21 Football Championship final.

 Farrell also worked as a performance coach for the Dublin senior hurling team under the management of Mattie Kenny.

 In December 2019, the Dublin GAA county committee appointed Farrell as manager of the Dublin senior county footballers for a three-year term, succeeding Jim Gavin.
 The appointment was announced at Parnell Park during the 2019 annual convention.

+Farrell announced his departure as manager in June 2025, with Dublin having exited the 2025 Championship to Tyrone at the quarter-final stage.